linux-system-roles/ssh/README.md

 system-wide drop-in directory.
 The name is used in the template `/etc/ssh/ssh_config.d/{name}.conf` to reference the configuration file to be modified.
 If the system does not support drop-in directory, setting this option will make the play fail.
-Default is `null` if the system does not support drop in directory and `00-ansible` otherwise.
+Default is `null`.

 The suggested format is `NN-name`, where `NN` is two-digit number used for sorting the and `name` is any descriptive name for the content or the owner